-I measured the time it took to complete a TLS handshake using Rustls and OpenSSL with nginx, and it was more than twice as fast.
+I measured the TLS handshake time using Rustls and OpenSSL with nginx and found it to be more than twice as fast.

-This article is about measuring whether Rustls is faster than OpenSSL, now that Rustls is compatible with nginx.
+This article compares Rustls and OpenSSL in terms of speed, now that Rustls is compatible with nginx.

 Rustls

 Rustls is a modern Transport Layer Security (TLS) library written in Rust.
-It is primarily designed with an emphasis on safety and performance, and aims to replace memory-unsafe alternatives like OpenSSL.
-Rustls implements TLS 1.2 and TLS 1.3 for both clients and servers.
+It is primarily designed with security and performance in mind, aiming to replace memory-insecure alternatives like OpenSSL.
+Rustls implements TLS 1.2 and TLS 1.3 and supports both client and server configurations.

 ISRG's Let's Encrypt certificate authority will begin replacing OpenSSL with Rustls later this year.

-Does that mean Rustls is better than OpenSSL?
+Does that mean Rustls is that much better than OpenSSL?

 install